prelude-so/android-sdk/README.md

 ```
 (Kts)
-implementation("so.prelude.android:sdk:0.2.2")
+implementation("so.prelude.android:sdk:0.2.4")

 (Groovy)
-implementation 'so.prelude.android:sdk:0.2.2'
+implementation 'so.prelude.android:sdk:0.2.4'
 ```

-***Important: To use the SDK you will need the SDK key that you generate in the Prelude dashboard for your account.
+***Important: To use the SDK you will need the SDK key that you generate in the [Prelude dashboard](https://app.prelude.so/) for your account.
 When it is created, you will be able to copy it and it should be stored in a safe location for later use, as the dashboard will only show the SDK key once right after it is created.
 If you lose the key you will need to generate a new one for future use.***

 #### Capturing Signals